john-azzaro/Study-Jest/README.md

 <br>

 ## Create a test suite for your test.
-Before you write your tests, it's best practice to first create a test suite to wrap around all of your associated tests.
-A test suite helps organize the tens, hundreds, or even thousands of tests you write for your program.
+**A test suite helps organize the tens, hundreds, or even thousands of tests you write for your program.** Before you write your tests, it's best practice to first create a test suite to wrap around all of your associated tests.
 Because of this, output can become difficult to read for many tests, so you need to organize them into suites.
 Each suite focuses on a single component or functional area.
 In other words, all test cases in a single suite are related.
 ```JavaScript
   describe('Divisible by 5', function() {
     // test cases go in here.